 Our investment objective is to maximize the total return to our stockholders in the form of current income and capital appreciation through investment in senior, unitranche and junior secured debt and, to a lesser extent, unsecured debt and equity investments.
 We intend to use our extensive leveraged finance origination infrastructure and broad expertise in sourcing loans to invest in primarily senior, unitranche and junior secured debt of middle-market companies.
 We expect that our investments in senior, unitranche, junior secured debt and other investments will range between \$5 million and \$25 million each, although this investment size will vary proportionately with the size of our capital base.
-Immediately prior to the consummation of this offering, we expect that our initial portfolio will include approximately 83.6% senior secured debt, 8.2% unitranche secured debt and 8.2% junior secured debt.
+Immediately prior to the consummation of this offering, we expect that our initial portfolio will include approximately 74.74% senior secured debt, 14.31% unitranche secured debt and 10.95% junior secured debt.
 See "-Credit Facility" and "Portfolio Companies."

 We have established a \$ million credit facility with the Lenders.
 The credit facility is secured by a lien on all of our assets, including our initial portfolio of loans and all other assets, including cash on hand.
 The credit facility is comprised of a \$ million term loan, which we used to acquire our initial portfolio, and a \$ million revolving line of credit.
-Pursuant to the terms of the term loan credit facility, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan as well as pay the reasonable transaction costs incurred by us and the Lenders in establishing the full credit facility.
+Pursuant to the terms of the term loan, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan as well as pay the reasonable transaction costs incurred by us and the Lenders in establishing the full credit facility.
 The term loan portion of our credit facility matures upon the closing of this offering.
-The revolving loan portion of the credit facility to make or purchase additional investments or for general working capital purposes until the maturity date of the credit facility.
-The revolving loan credit facility will bear an interest rate equal to, at our election, LIBOR plus 3.5% per annum or a fluctuating daily rate equal to 2.5% plus the greater of the prime rate, the federal funds rate or LIBOR plus 1.0%.
+The revolving loan portion of the credit facility will remain available to us for a period of three years, and we may make draws under the facility from time-to-time during the first two years of the credit facility to make or purchase additional investments or for general working capital purposes until the maturity date of the credit facility.
+The revolving loan credit facility will bear an interest rate equal to, at our election, LIBOR plus 3.5% per annum or a fluctuating daily rate equal to 2.5% plus the greater of the prime rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%.
 The maturity date of the revolving loan portion of the credit facility will be the earliest to occur of (a) three years from the date of the closing of this offering, subject to extension as mutually agreed by us and the Lenders, (b) the termination of the credit facility in accordance with its terms or (c) any other date mutually agreed to by us and the Lenders.